-No works shall take place until a Flood Warning and Evacuation Plan has been submitted to and approved by the Local Planning Authority in writing.
+No works shall take place until a Flood Warning and Evacuation/Emergency Plan (including temporary refuge and rescue or evacuation arrangements) has been submitted to and approved by the Local Planning Authority in writing.
 The approved Plan shall be implemented and remain in place thereafter.